m-elhamlaoui/SpaceNews/README.md

 Sequence Diagram
 ![Sequence Diagram](./documents/sq_JEE.png)

-## Microservices
+## Setting Up Microservices

 ### 1. Login Service
 - **Description:** This service handles user registration, login, and management.
 - **Features:**
     - Registration of a new user with information such as name, email, and password.
     - User authentication during login.
-    - Management of user sessions and authentication tokens (JWT).

 ### 2. Articles Service
-- **Description:** This service manages the management of articles related to space.
+- **Description:** This service manages the of articles related to space.
 - **Features:**
-    - Addition, deletion, and modification of articles by administrators.
-    - Display of available articles for users.
+    - Display daily articles for users sourced from the Spaceflight API.

-### 3. Home Service
+### 3. Blogs Service
-- **Description:** This service is responsible for displaying the latest news and articles on the homepage.
+- **Description:** This service manages the of blogs related to space.
 - **Features:**
-    - Aggregation of the latest news and articles from various sources.
-    - Display of news and articles on the homepage in an attractive and user-friendly manner.
+    - Display daily blogs for users sourced from the Spaceflight API.

-### 4. Community Service
+### 4. UserBlog Service
-- **Description:** This service provides a platform for discussion and content sharing for users.
+- **Description:** This service offers a platform for users to share blogs and ideas with others.
 - **Features:**
-    - Ability for users to publish their own blogs on space-related topics.
+    - Users can publish their own blogs on space-related topics.
     - Viewing blogs published by other users.
-    - Interaction with blogs by leaving comments and reactions.
-    - Blog management by users, including editing and deleting their own blogs.
+    - deleting their own blogs.

 ## Project Architecture